Santiago-MH04/QuesoColoLand/pull_request_template.md

     - _List of PRs..._
 - [ ] No, this PR stands on its own.

-## 🎯 Notas adicionales
+## 🎯 Additional notes
-Agrega cualquier información adicional que consideres importante.
+Add any piece of futher infomation you consider relevant.